Teen Acne: A Parent's Guide to Safe, Natural Skincare

 What to Expect: Realistic Timeline for Teen Acne

-Weeks 1-2: Skin may actually look slightly worse as products work deeper into pores.
-This is normal "purging."
-New breakouts coming to the surface faster means the routine is working.
-Learn to tell purging from a bad reaction.
+Weeks 1-2: Skin may look slightly worse as products work deeper.
+This is normal purging.
+New breakouts surface faster, meaning the routine is working.

-Weeks 3-4: Fewer new breakouts should be forming.
+Weeks 3-4: Fewer new breakouts forming.
 Existing pimples heal faster.
-Overall inflammation starts decreasing.
-Skin may feel less oily.
+Overall redness starts decreasing.

 Ongoing: Teen acne is managed, not cured.
 Hormones fluctuate throughout adolescence.
 Maintain a consistent routine to keep breakouts minimal.